 –Committee on Evangelization and Catechesis

-The The Seven Sacraments of the Church fall into 3 categories: Sacraments of Initiation, Sacraments of Healing and Sacraments at the Service of Communion.
+The Seven Sacraments are visible signs instituted by Jesus Christ to confer grace (see the scripture references under the Sacrament titles below).
+In the Catholic Church, each of the Sacraments fall under one of 3 categories: Sacraments of Initiation, Sacraments of Healing and Sacraments at the Service of Communion.

 Sacraments of Initiation